KnowEnG/Feature_Prioritization_Pipeline/data/README.md

-### KnowEnG's Gene Prioritization Pipeline: Data Condition
+### KnowEnG's Feature Prioritization Pipeline: Data Condition
 This pipeline is designed for speed and data conditioning is required before calling pipeline functions.
 Some of the special data requirements are listed here.